-There is a picture card that shows how to put the parts together but no instruction book on how to use the scope.
+There is a picture card that shows how to put the parts together, but there is no instruction book on how to use the scope.
 Gskyer apparently assumes you know about telescopes.
 I will touch on this point throughout the review.
 For me, an experienced telescope owner, this was not an issue.
 However, if you are new to telescopes or astronomy, this might be a reason to choose another package.
 For example, Meade and Celestron typically include instructions on use as well as advice about using the scope, selecting eyepieces, etc.

 The Optical Tube Assembly

-This is what you might normally think of as the telescope.
+This is what you might normally think of as a telescope.
 The OTA is an 80 mm aperture achromatic refractor.
 That means it has a lens in the front that gathers light and focuses the light into the eyepiece where you can see the image.
-By changing eyepieces you can vary the magnification.
+By changing eyepieces, you can vary the magnification.
 As there are no instructions about how to select eyepieces, you have to discover this on your own.

-The images provided by these eyepieces are quite good however, as is typical of entry-level achromatic refractors, there is a fair amount of chromatic aberration around bright objects like the moon.
+The images provided by these eyepieces are quite good.
+However, as is typical of entry-level achromatic refractors, there is a fair amount of chromatic aberration around bright objects like the moon.
 You tend to get a purplish fringe that is not really there.

 A weakness lies in the focuser.
 While it works smoothly most of the time, the focuser tends to loosen up.
-As a result, the optical path gets out of alignment, out of collimation, which distorts the image.
+As a result, the optical path gets out of alignment and out of collimation, which distorts the image.
 Fortunately, there is a screw that you can tighten up to address this, but there are no instructions provided to tell you about this.
 I have not used another scope that has this issue in the focuser.

 Daytime vs. Nighttime Use

-The package comes with a 48 degree correct image diagonal rather than the typical astronomy 90 degree star diagonal.
-This 48 degree diagonal is optimized for daytime use making the scope useful as a spotting scope for birding, boats on the water, or other daytime uses.
+The package comes with a 48-degree correct image diagonal rather than the typical astronomy 90-degree star diagonal.
+This 48 degree diagonal is optimized for daytime use, making the scope useful as a spotting scope for birding, boats on the water, or other daytime uses.

-However, the 48 degree angle of the eyepiece makes it is awkward to use at night for astronomy when you will be pointing up at the sky.
+However, the 48 degree angle of the eyepiece makes it awkward to use at night for astronomy when you will be pointing up at the sky.
 The diagonal places the eyepiece at a bad angle so that you have to get on your knees to view things above about 20 degrees.

-In the photo below you can see the 90 degree star diagonal that I purchased separately.
+In the photo below, you can see the 90-degree star diagonal that I purchased separately.
 This provides a much more comfortable angle for stargazing.

-My preference for viewing the sky is for my targets to be between 30 and 70 degrees high so that I am looking through less atmosphere.
-The closer your target is to the horizon the more the atmosphere you are looking through which will distort the image.
+My preference for viewing the sky is for my targets to be between 30 and 70 degrees high, so that I am looking through less atmosphere.
+The closer your target is to the horizon, the more the atmosphere you are looking through which will distort the image.
 If you want this for astronomy, plan to buy a 90 degree star diagonal.
 Mine was an inexpensive model that cost about $30.
-This worked much better and it is easy to swap diagonals.
+This worked much better, and it is easy to swap diagonals.

 The scope comes with three eyepieces, 25 mm, 16X, 10 mm, 40X, and 5 mm, 80X.
 They are of the standard 1.25” diameter.
 Any brand of 1.25” eyepiece will work in this scope.

-The eyepieces are not marked but they appear to be three-element Kellner type eyepieces.
+The eyepieces are not marked, but they appear to be three-element Kellner type eyepieces.
 They are threaded to accept standard astronomy filters.